 Two LI students win Rising Scientist Awards

-David Frank, a senior at John F. Kennedy High School in Bellmore, and Elizabeth Yaboni, a senior at Smithtown High School West, won the awards for demonstrating "extraordinary promise in research," the nonprofit said.
+Elizabeth Yaboni, a senior at Smithtown High School West, and David Frank, a senior at John F. Kennedy High School in Bellmore, won the awards for demonstrating "extraordinary promise in research," the nonprofit said.

 They received $2,000 college scholarships and presented their research last month at the institute's On the Shoulders of Giants Scientific Symposium.